google/safevalues/src/README.md

 [no awareness of Trusted Types](https://github.com/microsoft/TypeScript/issues/30024).
 This means that you cannot assign a Trusted Types value to a sink directly.

 While `safety-web` can recognise direct assignments to dangerous sinks, we recommend using one of the dedicated wrappers from `safevalues/dom` we provide as they don't require you to cast the value.

 ### Assigning safe types to DOM sinks

+For instance, if you want to assign a `SafeHtml` value to the `innerHTML` property of an element, you can use the `setElementInnerHtml` function from `safevalues/dom`:

 ```typescript
 import {sanitizeHtml} from 'safevalues';